Prepare for Breastfeeding

 Things that you should not do when preparing for breastfeeding

-1. Don’t toughen your nipples.
-Your nipples need to be supple for breastfeeding, toughening them will just cause them to crack.
-Wash your nipples with only water… no soap is needed.
+1. Do not toughen your nipples.
+Your nipples need to be supple for breastfeeding, toughening them will cause them to crack.
+Wash your nipples with water alone… no soap is needed.

-3. Don’t keep formula nearby.
-Your breasts need stimulation and giving baby a bottle will mean less breast milk production.
+3. Do not keep formula nearby.
+Your breasts need stimulation and giving your baby a bottle will cause you to produce less milk.